Understanding emergent physical properties of chromatin using synthetic nuclei

 Synthetic Nuclei Assembly

-To bridge the microscopic and macroscopic scales, I will assemble synthetic nuclei made of pre-engineered DNA sequences, which allows for exquisite control of DNA length, amount, and chromatin activities.
+To bridge the microscopic and the macroscopic scales, I will assemble synthetic nuclei made of pre-engineered DNA sequences, which allows for exquisite control of DNA length, amount, and chromatin activities.

 • Microrheology